 You can also look on Amazon Japan for more options.

 I wanted to add these two stores to our list for those who really can’t find Japanese stationery anywhere else.
 Michaels and JoAnn carry a wide range of crafting and home supplies and that includes stationery and paper crafting.
-While they aren’t known for having a huge selection of authentic Japanese stationery, they will carry items by brands like Pilot, Uni, and Zebra and It’s also fairly common for most to carry washi tape and stickers (even if they may not be Japanese imports) so you can get started on your stationery stash while you wait to travel to Japan.
+While they aren’t known for having a huge selection of authentic Japanese stationery, they will carry items by brands like Pilot, Uni, and Zebra and It’s also fairly common for most to carry washi tape and stickers (even if they may not be exactly what you’d get here in Japan) so you can get started on your stationery stash while you wait to travel to Japan.
+They have also started getting into planners and bullet journals along with planner stickers and more.

 While shopping online is great, there is a simple pleasure in going to a store and picking out something for yourself.
 Depending on where you live, this can be difficult or a piece of cake.
 It’s worth looking up your location to see what kind of stationery shops are around.